Pigs in a Blanket Crescent Rolls

 Slice and serve:

-Arrange the Pigs In A Blanket Crescent Rolls bites on a serving platter, along with a small bowl of a dipping sauce of your choice.
+Arrange the Pigs In A Blanket Crescent Rolls bites on a serving platter, along with a small bowl of a Dipping sauce of your choice.
 Serve them while they're warm.

 Makes about 24 bite-sized pieces.